threexc/SGControl/README.md

 the gcc compiler and the C standard libraries.

 The code in SGControl has been tested and run from two desktop machines and one laptop, all of which are/were running Fedora 26 and/or Fedora 27 64-bit at the time of development.

+In order to use the sg_sequence tool, the target device must be provided a known IP on the same network as the controlling machine.
+A sample signal generator IP is currently hard-coded in the sg_sequence.c file, so the IP provided must be entered in its place before use.

 ### Authors